aische/hwfi/docs/tool-use.md

 --      cacheable) persist the result under its step-key.
 ```

-The step-key is `hash(qname, step-id, resolved args, stable ctx projection,
-callee fingerprint)` (§8.1).
-An agent step's *behaviour* — which tools it
+An agent step's behaviour — which tools it calls, in what order, with what
-calls, in what order, with what args — is chosen by the model and is **not**
-a function of the resolved arguments.
-Two runs of the same agent step with
+args — is chosen by the model and is **not** a function of the resolved
-identical inputs can legitimately produce different tool-call sequences.

-Consequences:

-- **An agent step cannot be cacheable as a black box.** Either mark
+arguments.
+So an agent step cannot be a cacheable black box.
+Either mark
-  `builtin/llm-agent` non-cacheable (like `builtin/introspect`, which
+`builtin/llm-agent` non-cacheable (like `builtin/introspect`, spec §6/§8.2),
-  "marks the calling step non-cacheable", spec §6 / §8.2), or design a
-  sub-step caching scheme where each model-triggered tool call gets its own
+or design **intra-step caching**: give each model-chosen tool call its own
-  step-key and is individually cacheable while the loop itself is not.
+sub-key and cache tool results individually while the loop as a whole is not
-- The classifier `classifyCacheable` (consulted in `execStep`) needs a rule
-  for the agent builtin.
+cacheable. `classifyCacheable` needs a rule for the agent builtin either
+way.

-### 4.2 Resume semantics
+### 5.2 Resume semantics

-Resume replays the trace and skips cacheable steps with a persisted result;
+Resume replays the trace, skips cacheable steps with a persisted result, and
-non-cacheable steps always re-run:
+re-runs non-cacheable steps:

 ```364:374:src/Hwfi/Runtime/Executor.hs
 cacheHit :: Runtime -> Type -> Maybe Text -> IO (Maybe RValue)